Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: Human-in-the-Loop Evaluation Framework

-One of the most important functions of a misinformation detection system is to identify new misinformation claims \textit{from the wild} in a timely manner.
-We thus design our evaluation framework to measure not only the \textit{accuracy} but also the \textit{timeliness} and \textit{volume} of misinformation claims identified by a system, given a large collection of raw tweets (\textit{not} collected based on already debunked claims).
+One of the most important functions of a misinformation detection system is to identify new misinformation claims \textit{in the wild}, and in a timely manner.
+We thus design our evaluation framework to measure not only the \textit{accuracy} but also the \textit{volume}, \textit{relevance}, and \textit{timeliness} of misinformation claims identified by a system, given a large collection of raw tweets (\textit{not} collected based on already debunked claims).
+See Figure~\ref{fig:pipeline} for an overview of our framework.